+The dissertation must be proposed to apply out for internship.
 The DCT will not provide a letter of readiness to internship sites on behalf of a student who has not successfully completed his/her dissertation proposal meeting (see Internship section below).
-In general, faculty members will not send letters of recommendation to internships for a student until the dissertation prospectus has been approved by a student's committee.
+Faculty members will not send letters of recommendation to internships for a student until the dissertation prospectus has been approved by a student's committee.